jishnuDNS/react-tesing/README.md

 # Jest and React testing library for beginners

-Basically, this repository is primarily focusing on some examples of developer testing libraries.
+Basically, this repository includes some examples on developer testing libraries.
 Create-react-app have given us both jest and react testing library under the hood.
 So special configurations are not need.

  Let's quickly walk through the repository and wishing you a [happy hacking]()!